Costa Rica Experience

 7th graders travel further afield to a coastal ecology-focused trip with a partner school, homestays with students/families from that school, and a beach day with a surf lesson.
 This 7th-grade trip requires a more intensive degree of Spanish-language immersion and service-learning.

-The 8th-grade trip is the capstone of the FBRA experience, partnering with Peace Corps volunteers.
-It includes service work aligned to the Peace Corps volunteers project, home stays in smaller, local rural villages, as well as a three-day paddling trip on the Rio Pacuare.
+The 8th-grade trip is the capstone of the FBRA experience.
+Partnering with our in-country contacts, this trip includes service work and homestays in smaller, rural villages, as well as a three-day paddling trip on the Rio Pacuare.